 Mature teratoma

-Immature ovarian teratomas are usually diagnosed before someone’s early 20's.
-This type of cancer is rare and is usually treated with surgery and chemotherapy.
-In most cases the affected ovary will need to be removed.
-But you are often able to keep your fertility as the other ovary and the womb aren’t removed.- Ovarian yolk sac tumour (OYST)
+Immature ovarian teratomas are cancerous (malignant).
+They are usually diagnosed before someone’s early 20's.
+This type of cancer is rare.
+It is usually treated with a combination of surgery and chemotherapy.
+In most cases the affected ovary will need to be removed in surgery.
+But fertility is often kept if the other ovary and the womb aren’t removed.- Ovarian yolk sac tumour (OYST)

-OYSTs, also known as endodermal sinus tumours, are a malignant (cancerous) germ cell tumour that usually happen in children and younger adults.
+Ovarian yolk sac tumours (OYSTs) are a cancerous (malignant) germ cell tumour that are usually found in children and younger adults.

-OYSTs are usually treated with surgery to remove the primary tumour, and chemotherapy.
-In those who are younger, it's sometimes possible to perform fertility-sparing surgery to keep the possibility of becoming pregnant in future.
+OYSTs are usually treated with surgery to remove the tumour, and chemotherapy.
+In those who are younger, it's sometimes possible to perform fertility-preserving surgery to keep the possibility of becoming pregnant in future.

 - Mixed germ cell tumour (MGCT)

-These are malignant (cancerous) ovarian tumours made up of two or more types of germ cell tumours.
+These ovarian tumours are made up of two or more types of germ cell tumours.
+They are cancerous (malignant).

 - Other types of germ cell ovarian tumours